 Where to buy aluminum awnings

-Here are links to other companies that manufacture (and usually also install) their own awnings… I did NOT try to capture dealers.:
+Here are links to other companies that manufacture (which often or may also install) their own awnings.

 - ClimateGuard aluminum awnings in Chicago looks like a big company, with local manufacturing.

-- Standard Awning in Northeastern Pennsylvania has been in business since 1948, woot!
+- Standard Awning in Northeastern Pennsylvania has been in business since 1948.

 - Ballews Aluminum Products was founded in 1958, and has manufacturing in three southern states.